 The winery was purchased in 1996 and occupied the site of the former Saxonvale Winery.
 Renamed the Hill of Hope, the winery became operational for the first vintage of Hope Estate in 1997.

-When a coal mine decided to mine under this Broke winery, Michael knew it was time to fulfil a long term dream and move to the heart of Pokolbin.
-In 2006 his purchase of the Rothbury Estate property meant this flagship Hunter winery was finally back in family hands.
+When a coal mine decided to mine under this Broke winery, Michael knew it was time to fulfill a long term dream and move to the heart of Pokolbin.
+In 2006 Michael purchased the Rothbury Estate property which meant this Hunter winery was finally back in family hands.

 This 420 acre winery is a Hunter icon and that symbolises the best of the Hunter.
 Hope Estate remains a premier destination with; world class wines and staff with a deep love and knowledge of wine.

 Hope Estate has since risen to a new level, creating an amphitheatre that holds 20,000 guests, becoming the Hunter’s premier wine and entertainment destination.